 Before you hire a Professional Toastmaster for your Wedding or event, there will no doubt be many questions you will have, not least of which will be, why, how much; and do we really need one?.
 Below are a selection of the most commonly asked questions by couples considering hiring a Professional Toastmaster for their Wedding day.
 Click on each question to take you to the answer.
 If your question is not covered here, or you would like to discuss an event that is not a wedding, please get in touch and itoast2you would be delighted to help.

 Q. What is a Toastmaster and why do we need one?

 A. It goes almost without saying, that on your Wedding day, all you want to do as a couple is relax, enjoy and let 'somebody else' do the worrying.
 The Professional Toastmaster is that 'somebody else'.
 Following pre wedding meetings, available with our Silver and Gold Gavel Packages, you will be safe in the knowledge that you have hired a trained professional, the Toastmaster will ensure your Wedding Breakfast runs smoothly, leaving you to be the centre of attention.

 Q. How much does a Toastmaster Cost?

 Q. How far in advance do we need to book a Toastmaster?

 A. Ideally you should book your Toastmaster as soon as you have confirmed your date and venue for your Wedding Breakfast.
 A guideline of 12-18 months before your big day is recommended.
 Please see the itoast2you Terms and Conditions for details on booking and any changes or cancellations.

 Q. Can we discuss what we want you to do?

 A. Yes of course.
-Your Toastmaster will be happy to discuss how you would like your event to run is crucial to my understanding and ultimately the success of your event.
+As your Toastmaster, discussing how you would like your event to run is crucial to my understanding and ultimately the success of your event.
 With itoast2you; you can have up to 3 pre-wedding or event meetings with the Toastmaster once you have made a confirmed booking.
 At these meetings we can discuss what you would like the Toastmaster to do, and equally as important, what you don't want them to do.
 One of these meetings should ideally be at your venue where we can discuss your arrangements.